Insights and Stories from Sapa and the Northern Borderbelt provinces of Vietnam.

 Signs of Decline

-There has been no new YouTube content in five years, the blog remains inactive, and social media accounts have been silent for roughly eighteen months.
+At the time of writing, there has been no new YouTube content since 2021.
+The blog remains inactive since 2019, and social media accounts were silent for over eighteen months during 2025.
 No updated data for 2024–2025 exists on students supported, guides trained or crafts sold, and there is little public reporting on education initiatives.
 TripAdvisor rankings have fallen sharply since 2020.

 Likely Situation